nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_MODELS.md

 ### Customer Model

 Make the file below and copy pasta the code into it.
+This is the model that you will interact with, and it has a 1-1 relationship with the user model that lives inside Django.

 > #### `honeyrae-server/repairapi/models/customer.py`